Why AI Self-Review Is Not Enough

 It does not claim

-- That a different model removes all bias - it removes shared bias
+- That another model removes all bias

 FAQ